-Bias Tape - Narrow strip of cloth that is cut on the bias (diagonal to the grain of the fabric) that can be used to finish or decorate clothing.
+Bias Tape Narrow strip of cloth that is cut on the bias (diagonal to the grain of the fabric) that can be used to finish or decorate clothing.
+Buckle A buckle or clasp is a device used for fastening two loose ends, with one end attached to it and the other held by a catch in a secure but adjustable manner.

-Button - A generally disk-shaped fastener used to join two parts of a garment by fitting through a buttonhole or loop.
+Button A generally disk-shaped fastener used to join two parts of a garment by fitting through a buttonhole or loop.